slarmore/workflowV2/README.md

   - pip:
     - git+https://github.com/neal-p/workflowV2.git
  ```
- And is created with the bash command:\
+ Create the environment with the bash command:\
  `conda env create -f workflowV2.yml`

-Alternatively, you can install directly with pip, **HOWEVER** RDKIT and numpy are dependencies that the user must manage themselves:\
+Alternatively, you can install directly with pip, **HOWEVER** RDKIT and numpy are dependencies that the user then must manage themselves:\
 `pip install git+https://github.com/neal-p/workflowV2.git`

-To use any calculators and actually compute anything, you will need to provide the paths to the executables in the `config.py` file and may need to change the default slurm parameters.
+To use any calculators and actually compute anything, you will need to provide the paths to the software executables in the `config.py` file and may need to change the default slurm parameters.

 For exmple, for Discovery users at Northeastern the G16 root is set to `g16root = '/work/lopez/'`, which points to our installation of Gaussian16.\
 Similarly, to run CREST, `crest_exe = '/work/lopez/xtb/crest'` and `xtb_exe = '/work/lopez/xtb/xtb_6.2.3/bin/xtb'` are specified.